vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 See:
 [External payment methods & external checkouts](https://docs.klarna.com/klarna-checkout/in-depth-knowledge/external-payment-methods/).

-**Please note:** Vipps has limited knowledge of Klarna Checkout, and can not help with all the details.
+**Please note:** Vipps has limited knowledge of Klarna Checkout, and cannot help with all the details.

 **Important:** When using Vipps as an external payment method in Klarna Checkout